 THE RYDGES POST

 Question.
-What do Ben Chifley and Joe Hockey have in common?
+What do Bathurst's Ben Chifley and Joe Hockey have in common?
 Answer.
 They both were christened Joseph Benedict.
-Ben was Australia's 16th Prime Minister and Joe still has his eye on the top job.
+Ben was Australia's 16th Prime Minister but following his inability to 'sell' the 2014 budget, Joe can probably take his eye off the top job.

 Chifley was born in Bathurst in 1885.
 The son of a blacksmith he left school at 15 to join the railways and became an engine driver – your real working class Labor man.

 Chifley achieved much when he was PM.
 He came to office after John Curtin’s death (technically after Frank Forde, who was caretaker PM for eight days) in 1945.
 He beat Menzies at the 1946 election but lost to him in the 1949 election.
 During his term, Chifley transformed the wartime economy into a successful peacetime one, and introduced many reforms that are still with us today.

 Part of his legacy:

 - The Snowy Mountains Scheme

 - Pharmaceutical Benefits Scheme (PBS)